Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps: Introduction

 Cosmological, hydrodynamical simulations are another means by which we can attempt to understand the formation, evolution, and observability of gaseous disks.
 This paper is the second in a series of papers in which we study the extended disks, polar rings, and warps that emerge naturally for the six Milky-Way-like galaxies in the FOGGIE suite of simulations \citep[Figuring Out Gas \& Galaxies in Enzo; ][]{peeples19}.
 The FOGGIE halos were selected to yield galaxies at $z = 0$ that resemble the Milky Way, but they were not tuned to produce extended \HI\ disks or larger disk-like structures.
 Even so, all of them have extended \HI\ at various points in their evolution.
 This paper focuses on the observability of these extended \HI\ disks.
 To that end, we create synthetic \HIcm\ datacubes in order to draw direct comparisons with recent and upcoming observational studies.
-In order to investigate the effects that the missing short baselines problem has on the observability of extended \HI\ emission, we spatially filter these datacubes to directly mimic various interferometric studies.
-We additionally consider the effects that viewing angle has on both the observed distribution of gas as well as observable dynamics.
+To isolate and investigate the effects that the missing short baselines problem has on the observability of extended \HI\ emission, we spatially filter these datacubes using a Gaussian high pass filter to mimic various interferometric studies.
+We additionally consider the effects that viewing angle has on both the observable distribution of gas in interferometric studies as well as observed dynamics.

 The first paper in this series \citep{trapp25} investigates the morphology and origin of the extended and misaligned \HI\ disks in these systems, and will hereafter be referred to as \citetalias{trapp25}.